-Cleanup deletes historic data from your database older than the specified time.
-This is an effective way to free-up disk space or comply with local regulations regarding keeping customer information.
+Cleanup deletes historic data older than the specified time from your database.
+This is an effective way to free up disk space and/or comply with local regulations regarding storing customer information.

-2. Install Cleanup plugin if is not yet installed.
+2. Install the Cleanup plugin if is not yet installed

 Cleanup has to be enabled at the server level first.

-1. Go to Site Admin > Settings > Enable Cleanup and activate it.
+1. Go to Server Administration > Server > Settings > Cleanup

 Cleanup at the server level

-In the same screen, you will notice all cleanup settings are Keep forever by default.
-This means that all the data is stored without time limit in your server.
+On the same screen, you will notice all cleanup settings are Keep forever by default.
+This means that all the data is stored without a time limit on your server.

-These default values apply to all your applications or new applications you will create in your system.
+These default values apply to all existing applications and any new applications you will create in your system.

 If you want to apply specific cleanup features to specific applications, read below.